docontrol-io/dc-mcp-server/README.md

 **Authentication:**
 - `headers.Authorization`: Automatically updated by token refresh system
-- The token in this section is managed by the server - it will be overwritten on startup and during refresh
+- The token in this field is managed by the server - it will be overwritten on startup and during refresh
+- You can put any placeholder value here (e.g., `Bearer placeholder`) - it will be replaced with a valid token

 **GraphOS Integration:**
 - `apollo-graph-ref`: Your graph reference in Apollo Studio (e.g., `docontrol-api@current`)